RamezHamdiSaeed/MyFlutterReference/README.md

 - how to style buttons and padding beside the width and height
 - how to use IconButton
 - how to send function as a parameter (Higher order function or callback)
+- how to reuse the code to avoid DRY (Don't Repeat Yourself),using the MaterialApp Widget theme property ,Widgets as variable and/or functions(returned from functions)